-On this day in 1940, Mussolini’s army, already occupying Albania, invades Greece in what will prove to be a disastrous military campaign for the Duce’s forces.
+On October 28, 1940, Mussolini’s army, already occupying Albania, invades Greece in what will prove to be a disastrous military campaign for the Duce’s forces.

 Mussolini surprised everyone with this move against Greece; even his ally, Adolf Hitler, was caught off-guard, especially since the Duce had led Hitler to believe he had no such intention.
 Hitler denounced the move as a major strategic blunder.
 According to Hitler, Mussolini should have concentrated on North Africa, continuing the advance into Egypt.
 Even Mussolini’s own chief of army staff found out about the invasion only after the fact.